-Treatment options for opioid abuse and addiction are expanding all the time, and there are currently a wide array of options for opioid use disorders throughout the nation to help individuals overcome abuse and build a life that will sustain sobriety.
+Treatment options for opioid use and addiction are expanding all the time, and there are currently a wide array of options for opioid use disorders throughout the nation to help individuals overcome use and build a life that will sustain sobriety.

 What Is Oxymorphone?

 Oxymorphone, brand name Opana, is a narcotic prescription medication also known as a painkiller.
 Opioid medications are used to treat moderate to severe pain, particularly in patients with chronic pain or diseases which cause chronic pain, such as cancer.
 The drugs are not intended for long-term use due to their addictive properties.

 In fact, the warning labels for oxymorphone caution that the drug may become habit-forming, even after a short time and even, sometimes, when taken as directed.
 When a person is prescribed oxymorphone, he or she should take it exactly as prescribed and refrain from increasing dosage or changing method of administration without first speaking to a doctor.

 Oxymorphone, like other opioids, is a central nervous system (CNS) depressant, which means it works to slow certain functions in the brain and body—an effect which results in the altered perception of pain for which the drug is prescribed.
 In the brain, oxymorphone attaches to opioid receptors, interrupting the natural flow of communication and creating an influx of happy chemicals.